MidhaTahir/HECTO_ART/README.md

 4. Shearing
 5. Reflection
 ___
-We have created interface with Tkinter and using PIL library for image manipulation.
+We have created interface with Tkinter and used PIL,open-CV, matplotlib and skimage libraries for image transformations.

+First there is a button to upload your desirable image then you can apply various transformations and finally downloading the transformed image.